NewTec-GmbH/SpaceShipRadar/doc/requirements/README.md

 ## ArUco-Marker

-The ArUco-markers shall be the following from the dictionary DICT_ARUCO_ORIGINAL with the ids:
+The ArUco-markers shall be the following from the dictionary DICT_ARUCO_ORIGINAL with the IDs:
 - 923 = top-left
 - 1001 = top-right
 - 241 = bottom-right